 Q. How often do you feed your leopard geckos?

 For the first year of their life it was every evening, however if we went away for a night, we would leave extra mealworms or roaches just to sustain them until we are home the next day.
 Their metabolism has slowed down as they have reached adulthood, and they don’t seem to want to eat every day, so we feed them between 3-4 times a week depending on their mood.
+See: How often do you need to feed a leopard gecko?

 Q. How much do you feed your leopard geckos?